nerfstudio-project/gsplat/docs/source/tests/profile.rst

 .. currentmodule:: gsplat

 `gsplat` is developed with efficiency in mind, while also supports trade-offs between memory consumption and speed.
-The :func:`gsplat.rasterization` function has a few arguments that would not affect the numerical results but could significantly impact the runtime and memory usage, including **packed** and **sparse_grad**:
+The :func:`rasterization` function has a few arguments that would not affect the numerical results but could significantly impact the runtime and memory usage, including **packed** and **sparse_grad**: